-Lanterns hung from the central pole and cast flickering shadows along the interior walls of the tent.
+Lanterns hung from the central pole cast flickering shadows along the interior walls of the tent.

 She exhaled and continued staring at the shadows as they danced, thinking of how fond her grandfather had grown of using that particular tone—the familiar one curmudgeons used to assert their will and stop further discussion—ever since she had reached her sixteenth summer and received her falanori, the small piercing high on her left ear that marked her as a woman of the tribe nearly a year ago.
-The impulse to share her thoughts choked her, but she forced a small smile that her grandfather returned appreciatively as he patted her head.
+She choked on the impulse to share her thoughts, but forced a small smile that her grandfather returned appreciatively as he patted her head.

 Yet again, she had given in just to keep the peace.

-Shali pulled the tent’s flap open and stepped inside carrying a small clay pot full of steaming broth.
-The aroma slapped Kasima in the face and she scrunched her nose so as not to cough or sneeze.
+Her mother pulled the tent’s flap open and stepped inside carrying a small clay pot full of steaming broth.
+The aroma scrunched Kasima’s nose so as not to cough or sneeze.

 Conversely, the old man lifted his bowl up to his daughter-in-law.

-“Kasima,” Shali began as she carefully poured the broth into the bowl, “Will you please refill the water pitchers outside?
+“Kasima,” she began, carefully pouring the broth into the bowl, “Will you please refill the water pitchers outside?
 I used the last of it for your grandfather’s medicine.”

-From within, Kasima heard her grandfather’s blustery voice, “I don’t understand how you continue to use two pitchers of water for this tiny bowl of broth, Shali…”
+From within, Kasima heard her grandfather bluster, “I don’t understand how you continue to use two pitchers of water for this tiny bowl of broth, Shali…”

 Stifling a chuckle, she approached a pair of yellow clay pitchers nearby and just as expected, one was full and the other only half-emptied.
 She picked up the emptier one and poured herself a cupful of water, taking a drink as she sat on the hard ground.